Overview

 Tabling consists of individuals campaigning for a particular candidate, measure, or political party from a stationary location that may consist of a table, chairs, and/or a tent.

-• Tables may be no larger than 6ft in length.
+- Tables may be no larger than 6 feet in length.

-• Tents may be no larger than 10ft by 10ft.
+- Tents may be no larger than 10 feet in length by 10 feet in width.

 Request a Table and Register to Electioneer